joshterrill/adswap/README.md

 # adswap

+**Note: You will need to disable adblock in order to be able to view this repo on Github**

 adswap allows you to serve alternative ads to people running AdBlock/AdBlocker.
 It's written in pure javascript, no extra libraries are needed.

 DEMO URL: https://adspy.herokuapp.com/